 Here in Fairfax, VA, our air conditioning repair techs can handle your air conditioning problem.
 However, it does help if you, as the homeowner, have some idea of what specific sounds could indicate.
 When you can guess where the noises are coming from, you can point the repair professional in the right direction.
 Here are some of the most common air conditioning noises and what they may mean:

-You may hear a clicking noise when you start your system up or even after it turns off.
-Sometimes, an AC clicking noise can stem from fan blades that have been bent or are misaligned which causes AC clicking on and off sounds.
-Alternately, a stick or piece of detritus could have gotten caught in the vent, causing the fan to click against it.
+AC clicking noises can stem from fan blades that have been bent or are misaligned which causes the AC to sound like it’s clicking on and off.
+A stick or piece of detritus could have also gotten caught in the vent, causing the fan to click against the object.
 In these cases, the cause is apparent, and the repair technician can either properly align the fan or replace it with a new model.

 More subtle clicking noises can be a part of the air conditioner’s normal operation.
 For example, these sounds could come from a relay or a contact performing as expected.
 In those cases, the clicking should stop shortly.
 If they repeat, however, it could mean a problem with your thermostat or compressor turning the relays on and off repeatedly and increasing wear and tear in the bargain.
 If you hear repeated clicking from your AC, you should call for a repair.
 Possible electric problems should never be ignored when an AC clicks on and off.